The cycle may continue into adulthood, but how many of us will continue to blame our parents for the way we turn out?

-I don’t believe that any parent if they could have done it better wouldn’t have.
-None of us go to school to learn how to be a parent, but we must always do and give of our best.
-We must use our experiences, me included, as a stepping-stone so that we get to change our lives.
+We are never fully prepared for parenthood.
+I believe that if any parent could have done it better, they would have.
+None of us goes to school to learn how to be a parent, but we must always do and give of our best.
+We must use our experiences, as a stepping-stone so that we get to change our lives.
 When our children become adults, would we really want them blaming us?